Land Rover Range Rover Velar Review

 Land Rover Range Rover Velar: what would you like to read next?

-The Range Rover Velar is a stylish SUV that comes with a futuristic cabin and a very practical boot.
+The Range Rover Velar is a stylish SUV that comes with a futuristic cabin but still manages to offer a practical boot.

-It looks more eye-catching than the likes of the BMW X3 or Audi Q5 and it’s almost as elegant as the Mercedes GLC inside.
-Even entry-level cars come with a dual-screen infotainment system that should impress you and passengers alike, while range-topping HSEs get an additional digital driver’s display in place of normal speedo and rev-counter dials – just like the Audi Q5’s Virtual Cockpit.
+Even entry-level cars come with a clever dual-screen infotainment system that should impress you and passengers alike, while range-topping HSEs also get a digital driver’s display.
+This replaces the normal speedo and rev-counter dials and is a bit like the Audi Q5’s Virtual Cockpit.

-Unfortunately, the Range Rover Velar’s controls aren’t as intuitive as the Audi’s and it doesn’t feel quite as well built – and you don’t even get satellite navigation as standard in entry-level cars, which is a bit mean on a car costing more than £45,000.
+Unfortunately, the Range Rover Velar’s controls aren’t as intuitive as the Audi’s and it doesn’t feel quite as well built.
+The big kicker is that you don’t even get satellite navigation as standard in entry-level cars, which is a bit mean on a car costing more than £45,000.

-Flip the back seats down in a three-way (40:20:40) split so you can carry as many as three passengers and some long luggage at once.
-Fold all three seats down – easily done from the back of the car thanks to the handy levers in the boot and you’ll open up a 1,731-litre load bay that will easily hold a bicycle with both wheels attached.
+The back seats can be dropped in a three-way (40:20:40) split.
+This means you can carry a couple of passengers and some long luggage at the same time.
+Drop all three seats down – easily done from the back of the car thanks to the handy levers in the boot – and you’ll open up a 1,731-litre load bay that will easily hold a bicycle with both wheels attached.

-The Velar name dates back to the very first Range Rover prototypes, but this is a thoroughly modern car with stunning looks and tonnes of high-tech features
+The Velar name comes from the very first Range Rover prototypes, but there is nothing old-fashioned about this modern car with its stunning looks and tonnes of high-tech features.

-The Range Rover Velar has loads of room up front, there’s space in the back for three adults – even if alternatives have more rear seat footroom – and the boot is easy to load and huge
+The Range Rover Velar has plenty of room up front and there’s space in the back for three adults – even if alternatives have more rear seat footroom – and the boot is huge and easy to load.

 The Velar has a mix of style and practicality that few cars can match

 There’s absolutely loads of space in the front seats and the Range Rover Velar’s height makes climbing in a breeze.
-It’s easy to get comfortable as even entry-level cars get eight-way adjustable heated front seats to help you get comfortable while S models get improved 10-way adjustment and a memory function so that more than one person can get in and hit a button and have the seat move to their preferred position.
+It’s easy to get comfortable as even entry-level cars get eight-way adjustable heated front seats while S models get improved 10-way adjustment and a memory function so that more than one person can get in and hit a button and have the seat move to their preferred position.

 Unfortunately, lumbar support to help reduce backache on long journeys is only standard on high-spec Range Rover Velar HSE.
-You can get it on cheaper S and SE cars as part of the £2,630 20-way adjustable seat pack but the same pack will set you back an eye-watering £3,765 on entry-level Velars.
+It’ll cost you quite a bit to add on lesser trims as part of packs.

 Thankfully, there’s a fair amount of space in the back.
 The Velar’s large doors make climbing in dead easy and there’s plenty of head and knee room for your six-foot-tall friends.
-The only frustrating features are the protruding front seat mounts – they cut into foot space for the passengers sat either side of the cabin.
+The only frustrating bits are the front seat mounts – they cut into foot space for the passengers sat either side of the cabin.

-The Velar’s wide cabin means there’s plenty of shoulder space for carrying three adults abreast but the slightly raised central seat and large lump in the floor means your middle passenger won’t be quite as comfy thanks to the harder, high-set seat and raised floor.
+The Velar’s wide cabin means there’s plenty of shoulder space for carrying three adults, but the one in the middle won’t be quite as comfy thanks to the harder, high-set seat and raised floor.
 A Mercedes GLC is better for carrying three.
 The Velar’s small rear windows can make its interior feel quite dark and dingy, too.

-The wide-opening doors, raised seat bases and clearly marked Isofix anchor points – there’s even space to fit a bulky rear-facing seat.
-You’ll just have to be careful not to lose the removable Isofix covers, however – best put them somewhere safe along with that remote control…
+The wide-opening doors, raised seat bases and clearly marked Isofix anchor points mean fitting a child seat is easy, even a bulky rear-facing seat.
+You’ll just have to be careful not to lose the removable Isofix covers, however – best put them somewhere safe along with that TV remote control…

-You can get a 1.5-litre bottle in the Range Rover Velar’s front door bins are large enough to hold a 1.5-litre bottle and its glovebox is reasonably roomy, too.
+You can get a 1.5-litre bottle in the Range Rover Velar’s front door bins and the glovebox is a decent size too.
 There’s a shallow storage area under the folding front armrest for a few phones and two USB ports for keeping them charged.

-You get two large cupholders in the front (one behind the gear lever and a second under a glossy plastic lid) but there’s also a square slot just ahead of the front armrest that’s perfect for holding a large drink carton.
+You get two large cupholders in the central console (one behind the gear lever and a second under a glossy plastic lid) but there’s also a square slot just ahead of the front armrest that’s perfect for holding a large drinks carton.

-The rear door bins are almost as spacious as those in the front and your passengers get a set of aeroplane-style folding seat pockets on the back of the front seats.
-All models come with a folding rear armrest, a pair of cupholders and a couple of USB ports and if you pay extra for the rear infotainment screens you’ll also get two HDMI video inputs tucked behind the armrest.
+The rear door bins are almost as big as the front ones and there are also a set of aeroplane-style folding seat pockets on the back of the front seats.
+All models come with a folding rear armrest, a pair of cupholders and a couple of USB ports.
+If you stump up for those rear infotainment screens you’ll also get a pair of HDMI video inputs tucked behind the armrest.

 You’ll be able to cram 558 litres of luggage in the Range Rover Velar boot with all five seats in place – that’s more than the 550-litre Mercedes GLC, 550-litre Audi Q5 and 500-litre Porsche Macan.
 It’s easily big enough to carry two sets of golf clubs and there’s no annoying boot lip to lug things over.
 Its square shape makes it easy to pack things in, too.

 That isn’t enough space?
-The back seats fold down in a three-way (40:20:40) split so you can carry as many as three passengers and some long luggage at once.
+The back seats fold down in a three-way (40:20:40) split so you can carry passengers and long luggage all at the same time.
 The outer two seats fold using levers in the boot but you’ll have to lean forwards to push the central seat down yourself.

-Drop all those seats and you’ll be able to get 1,713 litres of stuff in the back of the Range Rover Velar with 1,731 litres of luggage.
-It’s larger than the 1,600-litre boots in the BMW X3 and Mercedes GLC and easily big enough to carry a bike without removing its wheels.
+Drop all those seats and you’ll be able to get 1,713 litres of stuff in the back of the Range Rover Velar.
+This makes it bigger than the 1,600-litre boots in the BMW X3 and Mercedes GLC and easily big enough to carry a bike without removing its wheels.

-The Velar’s relatively comfortable on the move but the optional air suspension is a must-have feature – it helps soften out the worst potholes a British road can throw at it
+The Velar’s relatively comfortable but the optional air suspension is a must-have feature – it helps soften out the worst potholes a British road can throw at it.

-As you’d hope from a Range Rover, the Velar comes with four-wheel drive and an eight-speed automatic gearbox as standard and you can choose from a range of three petrol and three diesel engines.
+As you’d hope from a Range Rover, the Velar comes with four-wheel drive.
+The only gearbox available is an eight-speed automatic, but you can choose from a range of four diesel and three petrol engines.

-Pick one of the four-cylinder petrol models are the ones to pick if you spend most time driving around town.
-These P250 and P300 versions are slightly smoother and a touch quieter than the diesels and will return approximately 30mpg in real-world conditions (compared to Land Rover’s claimed 37.2mpg and 36.2mpg respectively).
+The four-cylinder petrol models are the ones to pick if you spend most time driving around town.
+These P250 and P300 versions are slightly smoother and a touch quieter than the diesels and will return approximately 30mpg in real-world conditions, which is not a million miles off the official figures of up to 30mpg and 29mpg.

-This top-spec diesel is smooth, quiet and works well with the standard eight-speed gearbox to make cruising along in the Range Rover Velar as relaxing as possible.
+The top-spec diesel is particularly smooth, quiet and works well with the eight-speed gearbox to make cruising along in the Range Rover Velar as relaxing as it gets.
 It’s faster than the four-cylinder diesel cars too – accelerating from 0-62mph takes just 6.5 seconds.

 The standard eight-speed automatic gearbox slushes gears together nicely when you’re pottering around town.
 It’s reasonably responsive when you put your foot down, too – if not quite as quick-witted as the X3’s eight-speed auto.

 The Range Rover Velar has a similar raised seating position to the Range Rover Sport but it feels slightly sportier inside, thanks in part to the slanted windscreen.
-Unfortunately, the thick pillars (where the front doors meet the windscreen) and small rear windows can make it tricky to thread through tight city streets or squeeze into narrow parking spaces.
+Unfortunately, the thick pillars (where the front doors meet the windscreen) and small rear windows can make it tricky to see out, which makes threading through tight city streets or squeezing into narrow parking spaces.

-Thankfully, all models come with rear parking sensors as standard on all models, while SE and HSE cars get a 360-degree surround view camera system on SE and HSE cars to help you avoid scuffed bumpers and kerbed alloy wheels.
+Thankfully, you get rear parking sensors as standard on all models, while SE and HSE cars get a 360-degree surround view camera system to help you avoid scuffed bumpers and kerbed alloy wheels.

-You also get lane-departure warning as standard on every Range Rover Velar and there’s an optional Drive pack with traffic sign recognition, blindspot monitoring and driver tiredness detection available for £615 – well worth considering if you’re a high-mileage driver.
+Every Range Rover Velar also gets lane-departure warning as standard and there’s an optional Drive pack with traffic sign recognition, blindspot monitoring and driver tiredness detection available for extra – well worth considering if you’re a high-mileage driver.